Download and print this page here.

 Hang birdfeeders out of reach of other animals

 Install a light or make noise in areas where wild animals may nest

 You should not assume that wild animals out during the day or who are seen in public spaces (like playgrounds) are dangerous.
 Wild animals often look for food during daylight hours, even if they are generally more active at night.
 If you see a wild animal who is drooling, not moving, appears physically injured, or is showing signs of aggression- this is grounds for concern.
-Keep your distance and call Animal Control.
+Keep your distance and call the Animal Response Team.

 Ok.
 That’s all well and good, but there is a (skunk/groundhog/raccoon/opossum) in my yard and I don’t like it (or I’m afraid of it).
 Will you come and take it away?